fengpeiyuan/redis-value-monitor/README.md

 # Redis Value Monitor

 * Frequent bigger redis value will block network IO, how to monitor?
-* Besides 'strlen(only string support)' and 'debug object(cannot be used in lua)', no other command to show value infomation.
 * The redis-cli --bigkeys using strlen, hlen, llen, scard, zcard commands which return length not size.
 * The 'debug object' command can show value infomation, but cannot be used in lua script.
 * Here we sniffe network card using pcap.